 "State correctional facility" means any correctional center or correctional field unit used for the incarceration of adult offenders established and operated by the Department of Corrections, or operated under contract pursuant to § 53.1-262.
-This term shall include "State correctional facility" includes "penitentiary" whenever used in this title or other titles of the Code.
+This term shall include pursuant to the Corrections Private Services Act (§ 53.1-261 et seq.).
+"State correctional facility" includes "penitentiary" whenever used in this title or other titles of the Code.